Statute of Limitations for False Arrest / False Imprisonment in Hawaii

 The default statute of limitations period used for false arrest / false imprisonment timing in Hawaii in your provided jurisdiction data is:

-You should treat § 701-108(2)(d) as the general/default limitations period, because no claim-type-specific sub-rule was identified for false arrest/false imprisonment in the jurisdiction data.
+You should treat § 657-7 as the general/default limitations period, because false arrest/false imprisonment is an action for injury to persons governed by that rule.

 Use the calculator